billbell73/linear_regression_project/project_writeup.md

 ### Data
 * When I performed the scraping on autotrader.co.uk on 10/26/21, there were 1742 Porsche 911 cars listed on autotrader.co.uk
 * The listings vary in terms of how much data they contain.
 Some listings have a lot of potential features but a significant number have only the following basic information:
-  * Mileage, Engine size, Number of doors, Number of cylinders, Top speed, 0-6Xmph in seconds, Engine power in bhp, registration year, gearbox (e.g. ‘Manual’), fuel type (e.g. ‘Petrol’), body type (e.g. ‘Coupe’)
+  * Mileage, engine size, number of doors, number of cylinders, top speed, 0-6Xmph in seconds, engine power in bhp, registration year, gearbox (e.g. ‘Manual’), fuel type (e.g. ‘Petrol’), body type (e.g. ‘Coupe’)
 * There were 1560 cars that had scrapable data for all of the above eleven features.

 ### Algorithms